-These plants are perennials used as ground covers.
+Spotted dead nettles are valued as perennial ground covers for the shade that will spread and fill in a patch of ground that might otherwise remain bare (except for weeds).
 In warm regions and/or in sheltered areas of your yard, they may be evergreen.
-Elsewhere (and depending on growing conditions), they may be semi-evergreen or herbaceous.
+Elsewhere (and depending on growing conditions), they are more likely to be semi-evergreen, herbaceous plants.

 Lamium maculatum stays relatively short, with the typical cultivar standing less than a foot tall.
-But its attractive variegated foliage spreads out to three times its height.
-This is true of 'White Nancy,' for example, which has white flowers.
-Other cultivars offer blooms with different colors.
-The plants bloom in late spring or early summer.
+But its attractive variegated foliage spreads out to two or three times its height.
+Spotted dead nettles are generally grown more for their silvery leaves than for their flowers, but the latter can be quite pretty, as well.

-Being creepers and having a tendency to spread by rooting at the nodes, these classic cottage-garden plants are popular flowering ground covers.
+Being creepers and having a tendency to spread, these classic cottage-garden plants are popular flowering ground covers.
 They are especially valued for use in shady spots, which is a condition that many plants dislike.
-They thrive even in shady areas that have dry soil and/or where deer control is an issue.
 The silvery foliage of these shade plants makes them a good fit for landscape designs with creative color schemes.

 For companion plants, select other shade-lovers.
 The following could be some of the best choices, depending on your own unique landscaping needs: